Melapress/captcha-4wp/readme.txt

 = Privacy Notices =

-* This plugin send IP address go Google for captcha verification.
-Please read [Google Privacy Policy](https://policies.google.com/).
+* This plugin sends the visitor's IP address to Google for captcha verification (this is normal on all websites that use any type of Captcha).
+Please read the [Google Privacy Policy](https://policies.google.com/) for more information.
 * If you set "Show login Captcha after how many failed attempts" to more than 0(zero) then user hash from ip address will be stored in database.
 After successful login, hash of that ip address will be deleted.

 == Installation ==